chris-visser/guide/content/vue.md

 in the form of a design system like [Vuetify](https://vuetifyjs.com/en/) and [Bootstrap Vue](https://bootstrap-vue.org/).

 Another reason is reducing dependency specifically on a backend (like Meteor).
-You can now switch API tooling just by changing the containers part, but the components will remain untouched.
+You can now switch API tooling just by changing the containers part while the design components will remain untouched.
 If you nail this, your project will become highly scalable and relatively easy to refactor and maintain.

 <h3>Naming conventions</h3>